sejungkwak/work-time/README.md

 ## Implemented Features

-- The application layout splits functionality across 2 frames: a terminal and calendar.
+- The application layout splits functionality across 2 frames: a terminal and a calendar.
 The application's main features are utilised via the terminal.

-- Each user input is validated, feedback is given if invalid and input prompt is repeated until the user enters valid input.
+- Each user input is validated, feedback is given if invalid and the input prompt is repeated until the user enters valid input.
 The user can also type __menu__ or __quit__ if deciding to return to the menu or exit the application.

 - Feedback is given when the user's request is processed and data is updated to _Google Sheets_.
 If the user decides not to continue further, a message shows that no changes are made.

-- Application commands are not case sensitive for convenience.
+- Application commands are not case-sensitive for convenience.

-__NOTE__: The application is set for a fictional company that is based in Ireland, has 10 employees and 1 manager, each employee works at 9:30-5:30 in weekdays and has 25 annual leave entitlements.
+__NOTE__: The application is set for a fictional company that is based in Ireland, has 10 employees and 1 manager, each employee works 9:30-5:30 on weekdays and has 25 annual leave entitlements.

 - Main Title and Login

-    - When starting the program, the title and login prompt displays for quick access to the system.
+    - When starting the program, the title and login prompt display for quick access to the system.

         <details>
             <summary>Main Title and Login Screenshot</summary>